jakeramaer/slime-simulator-2024/README.md

 Over time, the trails on the grid decay at a rate determined by the `decay_rate` parameter.
 This decay ensures that the trails fade away, preventing the grid from becoming overly cluttered and allowing new trails to form.

 By adjusting these parameters and observing the behavior of the particles, you can explore the dynamic patterns and complex transport networks that emerge from the collective interactions of simple agents.

-## Features

-- Real-time simulation of slime mold behavior
-- Visual representation of particle trails and sensor areas
-- Adjustable parameters for sensitivity, decay rate, and more
-- Interactive controls for adding particles, resetting the simulation, and toggling views

 ## Installation